JINGBOXU/mini_project/README.md

 Then the data I want to use is put into a dictionary. {datetime,aqi}
 Use the URL:http://35.246.39.34/airqualitychart, you can see the json file.
-Then I insert into cassandra database.(need to create a table on cloud to store data) The database has two columes(datetime,aqi).
+Then I insert into cassandra database.(need to create a table on cloud to store data)
+    [the terminal instruction is: CREATE KEYSPACE pokemon WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 2};
+                                  CREATE TABLE pokemon.stats (datetime text PRIMARY KEY, aqi int); ] The instruction is under cqlsh inside the container: kubectl exec -it cassandra-bk794 cqlsh(names may be different from the example).
+The database has two columes(datetime,aqi).
 I select the max aqi which means the best air quality.
 I show the time in the next 24 hours which has the best air quality.